jbarnett1981/racktables-api/README.md

 7/18/2016

 To Do:
-1. optional specify object type id in query
+1. optional specify object type id in query / currently returning all objects
 2. if bad data in request (HTTP 400), don't partially create host during POST / maybe some pre-check validation?

 Fixed: